 Cindy’s shock and surprise wasn’t from the cancer diagnosis.
 She had multiple family members with cancer.
 What sent her reeling was getting the news without experiencing any symptoms.
 The only symptoms 47-year-old Cindy was having were typical pre-menopausal hot flashes, night sweats and fatigue.
 They plagued her enough to finally make the longstanding decision to get a hysterectomy.

 The surgery didn’t go as expected.
-The expected five small surgical incisions turned into a hip-to-hip one and a week-long hospitalization followed by the devastating cancer diagnosis.
+The anticipated five small surgical incisions turned into a hip-to-hip incision and a week-long hospitalization followed by the devastating cancer diagnosis.
 A tissue biopsy confirmed her gynecologist’s suspicion of cancer on March 21, 2012.

 “I regretted not listening to my gynecologist, Dr. Laurie Robbins, earlier when she suggested I have a hysterectomy,” said Cindy.
 “Going in for the surgery and coming out with cancer was totally unexpected.
 If I had not had the surgery we may not know until this day that I had fairly advanced cancer all over my abdominal area.”

 Dr. Robbins referred Cindy to Dr. Don Shaffer at Northwest Georgia Oncology Centers’ (NGOC) Jasper Cancer Center so she could receive treatment close to home.
 “She always steers me in the right direction,” added Cindy.